AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 stand-alone objects, we find out that there is a problem at compile-time.
 That's always cheaper than debugging.

-You might conclude that setting the Size for a type serves no purpose.
+You might conclude that setting the :ada:`Size` for a type serves no purpose.
 That's not an unreasonable conclusion, given what you've seen, but in fact there are reasons to do so.
 However, there are only a few specific cases so we will save the reasons for the discussions of the specific cases.

-There is one general case, though, for setting the 'Size of a type.
+There is one general case, though, for setting the :ada:`'Size` of a type.
 Specifically, you may want to specify the size that you think is the minimum possible, and you want the compiler to confirm that belief.
 This would be one of the so-called "confirming" representation clauses, in which the representation detail is what the compiler would have chosen anyway, absent the specification.
-You're not actually changing anything, you're just getting confirmation via whether or not the compiler accepts the clause.
+You're not actually changing anything, you're just getting confirmation via :ada:`Size` whether or not the compiler accepts the clause.
 Suppose, for example, that you have an enumeration type with 256 values.
 For enumeration types, the compiler allocates the smallest number of bits required to represent all the values, rounded up to the